tokenrove/build-your-own-shell/README.md

    what is [stage 1](stage_1.md) here.
  - Jesse Storimer's [A Unix Shell in Ruby] gets as far as pipes;
  - Kamal Marhubi's [Let's Build a Shell] also goes about that far;
+ - glibc's [Implementing a Job Control Shell] shows specifically how to implement job control;
  - Nelson Elhage's [Signalling and Job Control] covers some of [stage 3](stage_3.md)'s material.